Baseball: An Introduction

 The three outfielders spread out in a left field, center field, and right field formation.
 They are allowed to move around and position themselves strategically wherever they want on the field.
 The only thing that is required of the defense is that only one player, the catcher, can start in foul territory.
 All of the other eight can position themselves wherever they choose on the field in fair territory.

 Baseball is a game of strategy, and that strategy has changed through the decades.
-What once was a popular strategy has been deemed suboptimal and new strategies have been developed and evolved over time.
+What once was a popular strategy has been deemed suboptimal.
+New strategies have therefore been developed and evolved over time.

 We currently live in an era where the home run is king.
 Teams that hit a lot of home runs have success offensively in today's game.
 If you take the 1970's and 1980's for example, teams used speed and contact to churn out runs in a much different era of baseball than what we see today.